-Iceland is very rich in renewable energy resources for heat and electricity generation.
-The potential generating capacity of hydro and geothermal has been estimated 50 TWh/year.
-The present generation is only 17% of the estimated potential.
-Earlier developments were focused on meeting the basic energy needs of the society for space heating and electricity for the general market.
-Through the years it has become more and more evident that utilization of the energy resource (as other developments) must take into account not only the energy needs and the economical aspects of the developments but also a range of other interests as well.
-This includes other use of land and the impact of the development on the environment, and cultural heritage.
+Earlier energy developments Iceland were focused on meeting the basic energy needs of the society for space heating and electricity for the general market.
+Through the years it has become more and more evident that utilization of the energy resources (as other development) must take into account not only the energy needs and the economical aspects of the development, but also a range of other interests as well.
+This includes other use of land and the impact of the development on the environment and the cultural heritage.
 The first step towards such an evaluation was undertaken by a collaboration committee of specialists from the Ministry of Industry, the National Power Company, Orkustofnun (the National Energy Authority) and the Nature Conservation Council.
 This committee was active during the 1970's to the 1990's.
-It discussed plans for various electrical power plants with special emphasis on the natural conservation aspects of the developments.
-It was commonly mentioned during this meetings that a general view on the energy policy and the nature conservation policy was needed for the country.
-The need for a general plan on energy developments became even more important by 1994 when the Parliament of Iceland passed the first Act on Environmental Impact Assessment.
+It discussed plans for various electrical power plants with special emphasis on the natural conservation aspects of the projects.
+It was commonly mentioned during meetings that a general view on the energy policy and the nature conservation policy was needed for the country.
+The need for a general plan on energy development became even more important by 1994 when the Parliament of Iceland passed the first Act on Environmental Impact Assessment.